-

 Disease in a dish

-Dr. Hawse's team relies heavily on the use of cell culture models, patient-derived tissue models and 3D bioprinting.
-The team uses these methods to recapitulate disease states and to dissect the functions of specific genes and pathways in disease progression and response to therapy.
+Dr. Hawse's team uses cell culture models, patient-derived tissue models and 3D bioprinting to recapitulate disease states and dissect the functions of specific genes and pathways in disease progression and response to therapy.

 Overview